-The problem with the “Please the shareholders” way of thinking is that all the shareholders care about are short term profits.
+The problem with the “Please the shareholders” way of thinking is that all the shareholders care about are short-term profits.
 The long-term health of the company does not matter to them as long as they get their dividend checks and the stock price keeps going up.
 If it doesn’t, then they whine and cry for some form of fix to make it happen.
-Layoffs are a great way to drive short term costs down, but the long-term price for morale and company performance can be horrid.
-Drive efficiency to make sure you are operating at the best level, but cost cutting just for the sake of cost cutting is a sure way to run a company into the ground.
+Layoffs are a great way to drive short-term costs down, but the long-term price of morale and company performance can be horrid.
+Drive efficiency to make sure you are operating at the best level, but cost-cutting just for the sake of cost-cutting is a sure way to run a company into the ground.

 Through the cycles of business, nearly all our Clients have been rocked by the economic downturn through the years.
 Leaders of these companies are good people who have had to gauge strategies, squeeze even more out of profit margins, and cut back their workforce to stay alive.
 During all the turmoil, we began to collect best practices in layoffs.
 Here is what we have found, using our research within Southwest Airlines and Industries, both ranked in the top ten of “100 Best Companies to Work for in America,” as benchmarks.

 Because Southwest has such a high loyalty to its People and a track record of not using layoffs to solve financial problems, their people perform at heroic levels on a daily basis and volunteer to make huge personal sacrifices on behalf of the company in touch times, following 9/11,they were the only airline not to lay off any worker, not to reduce their flight schedule and the only airline to make profit in 2001.
 Immediately following 9-11, their top three leaders volunteered to work without pay through the end of the year and on 9-14, they fully funded the Employee Profit Sharing Plan.
 Employees requested a way to contribute, and $1.3 million was raised in a pledge to LUV Fund.